GoDaddy Website Builder Review

 Business Types Supported

-With GoCentral, the latest iteration of GoDaddy’s site builder, you aren’t given a list of templates to choose from based on your field or industry.
-In fact, there are no templates at all.
-Instead, GoCentral has joined other new-school responsive builders and given us an editor based on modules.
-In the site creation process, you’re prompted to enter the sort of business you’re in, and GoCentral then generates a site for you, complete with images relating to your field and content sections that fit your industry.
+In the site creation process, you’re prompted to enter the sort of business you’re in, and GoDaddy then generates a site for you, complete with images relating to your field and content sections that fit your industry.

 Ease Of Use

 GoDaddy’s website builder is extraordinarily easy to use.
 You’re given a template for your site, which you can swap out for another template should you want to change the look of your site.
 You can then work within your chosen template to add new text, images, and features.
 The heavily-structured nature of the editor means that your site-building experience will be as easy as humanly possible.

 While the website builder is stellar on the ease-of-use front, it doesn’t provide you much of an opportunity to tailor the look of your site to your own specifications.
 The pre-designed sections of your template can’t be fundamentally altered.
 You can swap out the existing content for your own and choose not to display certain elements, but you can’t reconfigure the template.
 If you have a particular vision for how you want your site to look, you’re likely to find this editing scheme far too limiting.

 GoDaddy’s website builder has never been known for providing an overabundance of features.
 Let’s see what they now offer the aspiring website jockey.